gt-space/engine-designer/README.md

 Be aware that the current setup solves for the regen circuit assuming an abltative diverging section (to prevent excess coolant temperature increase).

 I've done my best to comment these scripts, but some things might not be too clear.
-For further explanation feel free to message me.
+For further explanation feel free to message me (Ben Woodman).

+# Optimize Design with Regen, v2.0
+Version 2 restructures the regen design process.
+Instead of inputting channel geometry and solving for wall temperatures, the code inputs a maximum wall temperature and solves for the channel geometry required to satisfty that thermal load.

+It can be run in the same way as v1.0, and all relevant parameters can be input into main.py

+For more detailed documentation, see the Nuclino: Subscale -> Flight Teams -> Propulsion -> Engines -> Kraken